paradime-io/nfl_data_modeling_challenge/README.md

 6. [Conclusions](#conclusions)

 ## Introduction
 This analysis leverages the 2023 NFL season data to predict the winner of Super Bowl 2025 between the Kansas City Chiefs and Philadelphia Eagles.
-By analyzing play-by-play efficiency metrics, quarterback performance, and red zone effectiveness, we provide a data-driven prediction for this highly anticipated matchup.
+By analyzing play-by-play efficiency metrics, quarterback performance, and red zone effectiveness, I provided a data-driven prediction for this highly anticipated matchup.

 [Include link to Lightdash dashboard]